Does your dog struggle with understanding what you're teaching?

 If you answer yes to any of the above, this class is for you!

-Beyond the Click (affectionately known as BtC) was inspired by the concept of +R2.0, a term coined by Amy Cook that so aptly encompasses the latest evolutions in positive-reinforcement-based training.
+Beyond the Click (affectionately known as BtC) was inspired by the concept of +R2.0, a term coined by Amy Cook, that so aptly encompasses the latest evolutions in positive-reinforcement-based training.

-What is +R2.0?
-To me, in its essence, +R2.0 is both a philosophy and a set of skills and practices.
-It shifts us away from a mindset of control and towards making training a two-way interaction in which our animal learners have a voice and a partnership role in the training process.
++R2.0 is both a philosophy and a set of skills and practices that shift us away from a mindset of control and towards making training a two-way communication system.

 “Beyond the Click” is a concepts class with the following objectives: